Collar beam

-A collar beam or collar is a horizontal member between two rafters and is very common in domestic roof construction.
-Often a collar is structural but they may be used simply to frame a ceiling.
-A collar beam is often called a collar tie but this is rarely correct.
-A tie in building construction is an element in tension rather than compression and most collar beams are designed to work in compression to keep the rafters from sagging.
-A collar near the bottom of the rafters may replace a tie beam and be designed to keep the rafters from spreading, thus are in tension: these are correctly called a collar tie.
+A collar beam or collar is a horizontal structural member placed between two rafters to resist compression.
+Common in domestic roof construction to prevent rafter sag, a collar beam is often colloquially called a collar tie, but is unlikely to be one unless placed high or low on the rafter, as a tie in building construction is an element in tension rather than compression.
+A collar placed near the top of the rafter is in tension, as is one placed below its midpoint towards the bottom.
+Each would keep the rafters from spreading, and be correctly called a collar tie.
+A collar beam may also double as a ceiling joist, providing a member for attaching drywall or other material while also serving to resist rafter sag.

 Etymology

 Collar in general comes from Latin collare meaning neck.

 Collar beam roofs

 The simplest form of roof framing is a common rafter roof.
 This roof framing has nothing but rafters and a tie beam at the bottoms of the rafters.
 The next step in the development of roof framing was to add a collar, called a collar beam roof.
 Collar beam roofs are suitable for spans up to around (4.5 meters).